jzaehrin/homepage/README.md

 When you search a travel, a block appear with weather information of the destination at the hour of arrival by the first proposition.

+##### Geoname

+This possible to find a name who didn't support by the API meteo.
+At this moment, I try to find the location with Geoname to get latitude and longitude.
+After this operation, i send this on API meteo to get approximate result

 #### Problem

 I try to implement event listing on the destination.
 But i test 2 API of event without success.